|Syracuse University||Online MS in Library and Information Science||✓|

 |University of Denver||Master of Library and Information Science||✓|

 A science librarianship degree prepares individuals to work as information professionals within the context of science and technology.
 Science librarianship encompasses all scientific and technical fields.
-Another related degree program is health science librarianship Health Library Sciencewhich is linked to medicine and allied health.
+Another related degree program is health science librarianship Health Library Science, which is a library science degree linked to medicine and allied health research.

 Are there online Science Librarianship Degrees programs?